willfurnass/sheffield_hpc/sharc/software/apps/CASTEP.rst

    # Run the CASTEP job in serial
    castep.serial Si2

-   # Read the output using the more command
+   # Read the output using the less command
    less Si2.castep

 CASTEP has a built in help system.
 To get more information on using castep use: